Flat Bands and Ferrimagnetic Order in Electronically Correlated Dice-Lattice Ribbons: Introduction and Dice Lattice

 \section{Introduction and Dice Lattice}

-In his early seminal paper, Haldane proposed a tight-binding model on a honeycomb lattice, including a staggered flux pattern, that displays the integer quantum Hall effect~\cite{haldane88}.
+In his seminal paper, Haldane proposed a tight-binding model on a honeycomb lattice, including a staggered flux pattern, that displays the integer quantum Hall effect~\cite{haldane88}.
 Time reversal symmetry is broken by the complex-valued second-neighbor hoppings and no external magnetic fields are needed.
-Generalizations led to the widely addressed concept of topological insulators~\cite{top-ins1,top-ins2,top-ins3}.
-Years later, it was also discovered that a similar approach works even for the fractional quantum Hall effect, also without employing Landau levels and large magnetic fields~\cite{FQHE1,FQHE2,FQHE3,FQHE4,FQHE5}.
-The essence is to search for models that display quasi two-dimensional flat bands with a nonzero Chern number, which arises from the integral of the Berry phase over the two-dimensional Brillouin zone.
-These bands must be isolated from other bands to resemble Landau levels.
+Generalizations led to the concept of topological insulators~\cite{top-ins1,top-ins2,top-ins3}.
+Later, it was discovered that a similar approach works even for the fractional quantum Hall effect, also without employing Landau levels and large magnetic fields~\cite{FQHE1,FQHE2,FQHE3,FQHE4,FQHE5}.
+The essence is to search for models that display quasi two-dimensional flat bands with a nonzero Chern number.
 The topological band structures created by this procedure are of considerable current interest.
 This type of models are referred to as lattice Chern insulators.
 The Chern number equals the number of chiral edge modes.

-In particular, the two-dimensional Haldane model that uses two triangular lattices was generalized to three by Wang and Ran~\cite{wang11}.
-By this procedure fine tuning of parameters is avoided, and the honeycomb lattice becomes the {\it dice} lattice~\cite{dice-previous1,dice-previous2,dice-previous3}, illustrated in Fig.~\ref{Geometry of the lattice}, via the addition of an extra site at the center of each hexagon.
+The two-dimensional Haldane model involving two triangular lattices was generalized to three by Wang and Ran~\cite{wang11}.
+By this procedure fine tuning of parameters is avoided, and the honeycomb lattice becomes the {\it dice} lattice~\cite{dice-previous1,dice-previous2,dice-previous3}, Fig.~\ref{Geometry of the lattice}, via the addition of an extra site at the center of each hexagon.
 This bipartite lattice has two types of sites: two thirds with coordination three and one third with coordination six.
 The unit cell contains three sites, thus leading to three bands.
-What is remarkable is that this model at the non-interacting tight-binding level and with a small Zeeman field -- with hoppings only between nearest-neighbor sites and with the inclusion of Rashba spin-orbit coupling -- display bands with Chern number $C$ equal to $\pm 2$~\cite{cook14}, as opposed to the still non-trivial but more standard $C=1$ of the Landau levels in the integer quantum Hall effect.
+At the non-interacting tight-binding level and with a small Zeeman field -- with hoppings only between nearest-neighbor sites and including Rashba spin-orbit coupling $\lambda$ -- the model displays bands with Chern number $C=2$~\cite{cook14}, as opposed to the more standard $C=1$ of Landau levels in the integer quantum Hall effect.